 Most workers who think they have a work-related psychiatric injury tend to exaggerate the severity of the problem.
 In fact, in many cases, employees confuse their psychiatric or stress injury with fatigue and tiredness.

-But we do not want to keep you in the dark about what truly constitutes a work-related stress or psychiatric injury, which is why we invited our Los Angeles workplace injury attorney from Law Offices of Kropach & Kropach to explain what stressors at work can cause a psychiatric injury.
+But we do not want to keep you in the dark about what truly constitutes work-related stress or psychiatric injury, which is why we invited our Los Angeles workplace injury lawyer from Law Offices of Kropach & Kropach to explain what stressors at work can cause a psychiatric injury.

 While it is advised to get a medical evaluation from a professional expert to determine whether or not you have a stress-related or psychiatric injury, you can begin by asking yourself these 18 questions.

 So can you actually be eligible to receive workers comp benefits for your psychiatric injury caused by work?
 If you answer “yes” to any of the following questions, you may be able eligible to pursue a workers compensation claim in California:

 - Did you start manifesting psychiatric issues or have been stressed out after a traumatic, violent or frightening event in the workplace?
 And did your employer fail to provide training or offer psychiatric rehabilitation, participation in post-trauma support groups and/or individual counseling after that event?

 - Have there been significant workplace changes and your employer failed to provide effective communication to warn of the changes in advance?